 In addition, Dr. Song serves on the board of Medical Aid for Children of Latin America (MACLA), an organization that provides free surgical care for children with congenital deformities in the Dominican Republic.
 He is a fellow in the American College of Surgeons, and past president of the Chicago Society of Plastic Surgeons.
-Dr. Song currently serves as President-Elect for the American Society of Plastic Surgeons (ASPS).
+Dr. Song currently serves as president for the American Society of Plastic Surgeons (ASPS).

 Duchossois Center for Advanced Medicine

 University of California Los Angeles

 American Association of Plastic Surgeons